What is a PERSONAL PENSION PLAN?

 Need Help Making a Financial Decision?

-Low Risk, Low Volatility Disclosure: Your investment advisor may recommend third-party money managers who utilize investment strategies designed to minimize portfolio volatility and reduce the risk of declines in account values.
+Your investment advisor may recommend third-party money managers who utilize investment strategies designed to minimize portfolio volatility and reduce the risk of declines in account values.
+Low Risk or Low Volatility strategies are generally defined as strategies that have a 10-year maximum drawdown of less than 10%.
 Like any other investment strategy, this approach entails risks, including the risk that client accounts can still lose value and the risk that a defensive position may, at any given point in time, prevent client accounts from appreciating in value.

 CLC Investment Advisors is not responsible for any independent decisions made from information found on this website or links provided to external websites.
 You need to conduct your own research and consult with CLC Investment Advisors or your own financial professional about your personal situation before making any financial decisions.